-This is the initial public offering of Global Medical REIT Inc. We are offering shares of our common stock, \$0.001 par value per share.
-We expect the public offering price of the shares of common stock in this offering to be between \$ and \$ per share.
+This is the initial public offering of Global Medical REIT Inc. We are offering 9,100,000 shares of our common stock, \$0.001 par value per share.
+We expect the public offering price of the shares of common stock in this offering to be between \$10.00 and \$12.00 per share.
 Currently, our common stock is traded on the OTC under the symbol "GMRE."
 The last reported sales price of our common stock on the OTC, reported on February 1, 2016, was \$0.125.
-We intend to apply to list our common stock on the New York Stock Exchange, or NYSE, under the symbol "GMRE."
+We have applied to list our common stock on the New York Stock Exchange, or NYSE, under the symbol "GMRE."
 The last reported sale price of our common stock on the OTC may not be indicative of the public offering price of our common stock in this offering or the market price for our common stock on the NYSE.